 Renting Out Your House When You Move to Another State

-Use a Realtor
+1. Use a Realtor

-You can expect to pay a fee to the realtor of 1 month’s rent for a 12 month lease that they set up for you.
+You can expect to pay a fee to the Realtor of 1 month’s rent for a 12-month lease that they set up for you.
 Some agencies will also handle all of the property management for you: accepting rent checks, scheduling maintenance, and so on.

-Use a Property Management Company
+2. Use a Property Management Company

 Real estate agencies really would rather sell a home and may not do as good of a job finding you a renter.
 The property management company’s fee is usually a percentage of the total rent each month (ranging from 8% to 12%) plus all or part of the first month’s rent.

-Do It Yourself
+3. Do It Yourself

-Secondly, if you are living in another state it can be a big hassle to even get the home shown to potential renters, get the paperwork signed, and accepting payment each month.
+Secondly, if you are living in another state, it can be a big hassle to do all the work — e.g., get the home shown to potential renters, get the paperwork signed, and accepting payment each month.
 Any problems that come up will require a call to you, and you will have to track down the appropriate maintenance company to take care of the problem.

 However, if you can successfully find good renters you will save yourself all of the fees that a property management or realtor might charge you to rent the property for you.
-It’s the classic trade off of doing something yourself to save a buck versus paying someone else to do it well.
+It’s the classic trade-off of doing something yourself to save a buck versus paying someone else to do it well.

 Many states and counties publish information for landlords and tenants that contain all the rules and regulations.
 It is highly recommended that you obtain this from your State or Local government.